jrothwell/VersionedCodable/README.md

 ],
 ```

-**Or open your project in Xcode,** pick "Package Dependencies," click "Add," and enter the URL for this repository.
+**Or: open your project in Xcode,** pick "Package Dependencies," click "Add," and enter the URL for this repository.

+You should read the [documentation for `VersionedCodable`, available on the Web here](https://jrothwell.github.io/VersionedCodable/documentation/versionedcodable/).
+If you use Xcode, it should also show up in the documentation browser.

 ## Problem statement
 For `Codable` types that change over time where you might need to continue to decode data in the old format, `VersionedCodable` allows you to make changes in a way where you can rationalise migrations.